gvwilson/sensibleadventures/wrestler/wrestler.md

 when Walker told the others that it was time to leave the sled.

-"Today, walking, will bring us to your place," the Anuat said as Luft and Argusson sorted through their gear.
+"Today, walking, will bring us to your place," the Anuat said as Luft and Argasdottir sorted through their gear.
 "Do not leave food for the dogs.
 They would fight for it."

 Luft said something under his breath, then straightened and shouldered his own small pack.
 "I'm ready when you are, Vald.
 Let's get up there."

-Argusson stuffed some more vials and pouches into his parka, then tied the bindings.
+Argasdottir stuffed some more vials and pouches into his parka, then tied the bindings.
 "I hope that will do.
 Ready, Walker?
 Right, then, and off."
 With Walker leading, Luft behind him, the three began walking.
 I waited until the men were a hand of hundreds of paces gone, then cut the